Project-Haystack/xeto/src/xeto/doc.xeto/Meta.md

 Libs and specs can define arbitrary *meta* or metadata.
 Many of xeto's built-in features leverage meta to annotate specs.
 For example, the `sealed` meta is used by the compiler to indicate that a spec cannot be subtyped.
-Both lib and spec meta is a normal dict, but uses two special rules for static  typing.
+Both lib and spec meta is a normal dict, but uses special rules for static  typing.
 Meta tags are formally defined using a specialized [global spec](Globals.md).
-These *meta spec* define one tag that may be used in meta dicts.
+These *meta specs* define a single tag that may be used in meta dicts.
 It is required that all meta tags are defined by a meta spec in the library's [namespace](Namespaces.md#lib-namespaces).